hexagontk/hexagon/port_http_server/README.md

 the public directory name is not included in the URL.

 Asset mapping is handled like any other route, so if an asset mapping is matched, no other route will be checked (assets or other routes).
-And also, if a previous route is matched, the asset mapping will never be checked.
+Also, if a previous route is matched, the asset mapping will never be checked.

 Being `get(resource)` a shortcut of `get("/*", resource)` it should be placed as the last route.
 Check the next example for details: